murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ### Mechanics
 Aptitude in Mechanics means you're experienced in fiddling around with hardware and like making sure everything fits on a detailed level.
 Maybe you repair computers for a living, or maybe you make sure every computer has an optimal software package.
 If you play videogames, you like to use external devices such as controllers, steering wheels or light guns.
 You are well versed in understanding, handling, controlling and fiddling with components - either hard- or software.

-You use the Mechanics Aptitude whenever you interact with an object in the Metaverse, such as picking a lock, driving a car, firing a gun, et cetera.
+You use the Mechanics Aptitude whenever you interact with an object in Cyberspace, such as picking a lock, driving a car, firing a gun, et cetera.

 ---